By adding Easy2Boot to an existing Ventoy USB drive you can add E2B which has these extra Legacy-BIOS features:

 title Ubuntu x64 v20.04.3\nThis runs the Ubuntu iso file using E2B qrun ()/010\ Ubuntu\ v20.04.3\ (64-bit).iso errorcheck off boot configfile (md)0x3000+0xA0 errorcheck on

-Windows ISOs however need to be in the correct E2B menu folder.
+Windows Install ISOs however may need to be in the correct E2B menu folder for the full benefit of using E2B.

-To update E2B, just extract the E2B files from the latest E2B zip file as before (and delete the \_ISO\CONTIG.ISO file to save space).
+To update E2B, just extract the E2B files from the latest E2B zip file as described in Step 3 and 4 above (and delete the \_ISO\CONTIG.ISO file to save space).

 Updating Ventoy is done in the usual way using the Ventoy tool provided.